danc256/retropc-cracks/tsr/README.md

 ### Command HQ

 Two versions.
 First version takes any password.
 Second version has a tiny update that just skips the password screen entirely.
 There was actually a third version that just didn't display the patch splash screen but otherwise does nothing different.
 I played this a lot and I guess wanted as few keystrokes as possible between me and getting started.

+## SAMPATCH.ASM

+### Sword of the Samurai

+Similar to M1 Tank Platoon.
+Two different handlers, one for the disk check and another for the doc check.
+My game manual wore out to the point where pages are falling out.